Domestic Abuse 101

 Only one in three boys who witness abuse become adult abusers.
 The majority of abused children raise their own children without violence.

 Abused women are in the greatest danger of severe or lethal attacks when attempting to leave or after leaving.
-They might have no safe place to go, can’t support herself and children, feels humiliated about the abuse, fears that her friends, family and community will blame her and for emotional or religious reasons.
+They might have no safe place to go, can’t support themselves and their children, feel humiliated about the abuse, and fear that their friends, family, and community will blame them for emotional or religious reasons.
 A survivor believes the partner’s promises to change and hopes for an abuse-free life.
-Safely ending a violent relationship requires a well though-out plan and preparation.
+Safely ending a violent relationship requires a well thought-out plan and preparation.
 The DV agencies offer help in this regard.

 Exhaustive list of myths and realities